robertorosero/pyhtonmig/Doc/library/sys.rst

    .. index:: triple: module; search; path

-   A list of strings that specifies the search path for modules.
+   A list of unicode strings that specifies the search path for modules.
    Initialized from the environment variable :envvar:`PYTHONPATH`, plus an installation-dependent default.

    As initialized upon program startup, the first item of this list, ``path[0]``, is the directory containing the script that was used to invoke the Python